Vision For Physical Education

 • Activity Week (see more information below)

-We also have a focus on healthy eating, such as fruit and vegetable taste tests,cycling to make smoothies and healthy baking.
+We have a focus on healthy eating, such as fruit and vegetable taste tests, cycling to make smoothies and healthy baking.

-We have lunchtimes clubs set up with Mr Alexander, in which he provides provision to support chosen children who may need to develop their skills and to ensure progress, both with skills and fitness levels.
-Also children may be chosen who could potentially advance their skills and performance.
+We have lunchtimes clubs set up with our Sports coach, in which he provides provision to support chosen children who may need to develop their skills and to ensure progress, both with skills and fitness levels.
+Children also may be chosen who could potentially advance their skills and performance.